SnowOnion/VBSAC/README.md

 ### Benchmark Composition

 All the benchmark test cases are listed in `benchmark` folder.
-All the cases either from widely-used benchmarks or real-world projects.
+All the cases are either from widely-used benchmarks or real-world projects.
 We have modified some of them, including fixing irrelevant bugs, re-organizing the files for better precision and recall testing and so on.
 Currently, we only summarize the pointer-range relevant cases.
 All the bug details are summarized in `benchmark/benchmark_bug_details.xlsx`.
-We are appreciate to receive any suggestions.
+We are appreciated to receive any suggestions.

 * [ITC](https://github.com/regehr/itc-benchmarks)
 * [Juliet Test Suite for C/C++ V1.3](https://samate.nist.gov/SRD/testsuite.php)